Phil Hine: Career

 In 1995, he expanded his earlier pamphlet under the same title, Condensed Chaos.
 This book focuses on the basic techniques and the style of doing magic that has become associated with chaos magic.
 It has been described by William S. Burroughs as "the most concise statement of the logic of modern magic".

-Views

-Hine finds that the definition of "black magic" has been convoluted by people who define practices that they disapprove of as "black magic".

 Personal life

 As of 1997 he resides in South London.